Can I take a semester or a year away when I have a child?

 How/when do I tell my summer employer/future employer I’m pregnant or a parent?

 You should talk to the Career Development Office (CDO) about how best to approach this with employers as this can vary by employer.
 The CDO is located in 290 Simon Hall and can be reached at 510-643-5370.

 I am pregnant and about to take finals.
 Can I receive any accommodations?

-Yes, please contact the Director of Student Services to talk about your specific situation.
-The Director is in 280 Simon Hall or at email@example.com.
+Yes, please contact Kyle Valenti, the Senior Director of Student Services to talk about your specific situation.
+Student Services is located in 280 Simon Hall.

 What if I go into labor during finals week?
 What are my options for delaying finals?

-If you go into labor before or during finals, please contact the Director of Student Services to create a delayed finals schedule.
-The Director of Student Services is in 280 Simon Hall or can be reached at firstname.lastname@example.org.
+If you go into labor before or during finals, please contact Kyle Valenti, the Senior Director of Student Services to create a delayed finals schedule.

 I just found out that I am going to have a baby.
 What should I do?
 Who can I talk to?